 After successfully logging in, applicants will need to fill the complete death reporting form (both legal as well as statistical portion) to the best of their knowledge and belief.

 Applicants must then get a print out of the application and give it to the concerned Registrar by hand at the given address (address will appear on the bottom of the print out of application) along with the required documents (mentioned above).

 After successful submission of the application, the applicants will get a confirmation mail on the provided e-mail id.

 The applicants will also be informed about the status of the application through e-mail immediately after receipt of the application by the concerned registrar.

-The details of registered event will be informed through e-mail or it can be checked anytime from home page of the portal by quoting the Application Reference Number given after registration.
+The details of the registered event will be informed through e-mail or it can be checked anytime from the home page of the portal by quoting the Application Reference Number given after registration.